Burgers equation from non-thermal stationary states in nearly-integrable gases: Additional formulas and derivations

-as can be directly verified from its definition~\eqref{eq:xi_def} and the transformation rule for the quasi-particles distributions.
+as can be directly verified from its definition~\eqref{eq:xi_def} and the transformation rule for the quasiparticles distributions.
 In a similar fashion we find transformation rules for the effective velocity and the flux Jacobian transform

-This implies that the solutions Chapman-Enskog equation~\eqref{int_eq_ChE} in the moving and in the stationary system are related by $\bar{a}(\lambda) = a(\lambda - u)$.
+This implies that the solutions ChE equation~\eqref{int_eq_ChE} in the moving and in the stationary system are related by $\bar{a}(\lambda) = a(\lambda - w)$.
 The diffusion coefficient in the moving system is then

 The remaining integral is zero due to the constitutive relation~\eqref{constitutive_relation}.
 This shows that the diffusion coefficient is invariant under the Galilean transformations.